compstorylab/contagiograms/README.md

 The top two panels of each contagiogram capture the raw and relative social amplification for each n-gram.
-While still displaying values at the day scale, we also choose to go with month-scale smoothing for these panels by default.
+While still displaying values at the day scale, we also choose to go with month-scale moving average for these panels by default.
 They, however,
 have their own smoothing scale as a tunable parameter **t<sub>1</sub>** that can be further configured to either monthly or weekly.